Cops and Kids Basketball Clinic

 The national, nonprofit Public Safety Cadet (PSC) program is managed by active law enforcement officers dedicated to preparing young adults for careers and leadership in the public safety profession.
 The program, sponsored by and functioning locally under the BCoPD, is directed by a committee of BCoPD sworn personnel with the assistance of several interested adult civilians/volunteers.
-Participation in the PSC program is an excellent start to your career as a paid County police cadet, available to applicants 17.5 to 20 years.

 The PSC program's goal is to mentor young adults to serve their communities by providing knowledge, skills and practical experiences through education and training delivered by public safety professionals.
 These experiences build character, leadership development, and appreciation for community services and good citizenship.